 What Is Multicultural Counseling?

 The multicultural framework is an approach to counseling that considers the client’s identity and background.
-Although there are some tried-and-true therapeutic techniques that counselors may use with a wide range of clients, a “one-size-fits-all” approach doesn’t work.
+There are some tried-and-true therapeutic techniques that counselors may use with a wide range of clients.
+A “one-size-fits-all” approach doesn’t work.

 Our cultural background shapes our sense of identity, our life experiences, and our beliefs.
 Some people may feel more connected to particular cultures than others, but everyone has certain cultural facets that affect their lives.
 Multicultural counselors strive to recognize and respect these culturally diverse factors when they work with clients.